BecksLab/EcologicalNetworksDynamics.jl/docs/src/man/modelparameters.md

 dN_l/dt = D(S_l - N_l)-\sum^n_{i = 1}(C_{li}G_i(N)B_i)
 $$

-where $D$ is the system turnover (default is 0.25), $S_l$ is nutrient $l$'s supply concentration and $C_{li}$ is the concentration of the nutrients in the producers biomass (the higher it is the most needed the nutrient is for the species growth).
+where $D$ is the system turnover (default is 0.25), $S_l$ is nutrient $l$'s supply concentration and $C_{li}$ is the concentration of the nutrients in the producers biomass
+(the higher it is the more essential the nutrient is for the species growth).

-As for the logistic model, the nutrient intake model's behavior is controlled through the use of the `producer_growth` field:
+As with the logistic model, the nutrient intake model's behaviour is controlled through the use of the `producer_growth` field:

 ```
 julia> foodweb = FoodWeb([0 0 0; 0 0 0; 1 1 0])